All the President's Men (film): Release

 All the President's Men was initially assigned an R rating by the Motion Picture Association of America (MPAA) due to multiple uses of the word "fuck" and its derivatives.
-Warner Bros. and Robert Redford appealed the decision, arguing that the film's subject matter and historical importance warranted a lower rating.
+Warner Bros.
+Pictures and Robert Redford appealed the decision, arguing that the film's subject matter and historical importance warranted a lower rating.
 The MPAA Appeals Board, requiring a two-thirds majority to overturn a rating, agreed and reclassified the film as PG (the PG-13 rating did not exist at the time, as it was created in 1984).
 MPAA president Jack Valenti later stated that the film would have received a G rating if not for the profanity.
 According to MPAA official Richard Heffner, the Appeals Board considered the language to be contextually appropriate given the film's journalistic and educational significance.
 The decision exemplified the MPAA's ability to exercise discretion in its ratings process, particularly for films regarded as culturally or historically important.